DayuanTan/DistributedOS-ClocksSync-Multicast-COMMIT/README.md

 1. Phase 2.0, Firstly I Implemented multicast programming for 1 sender and multiple receivers using sender.cpp and receiver.cpp files.
 2. Phase 2.1, Secondly I merged them into one process with 2 threads.
 One for sending messages while another one for continuously receiving messages from multicast group.
 This is required in assignment 2.
-3. Thridly I implemented caucal ordering.

 # 4. Phase 3 - Assignment 2 Multicast Ordering

+3. Thridly I implemented FIFO ordering, causal ordering and total ordering based on phase 2.1.

 # 5. Phase 4 - Assignment 3 Mutual Exlcusion